Prepping for When Flooding Strikes

 Have a Plan Already In Place

-Get an emergency plan in place for where you will go if you’re ever forced to evacuate your home.
-Whether it’s a family or friend’s house that lives an hour or two away is the place where you may decide to go, or you seek protection at your local shelter in the meantime.
+Get an emergency plan put together so you know where you’ll go if you’re ever given evacuation orders to leave your home.
+Whether it’s a family or friend’s house that’s an hour or two away, you’ll want to know the evacuation routes.
+Have more than one route laid out once you decide it’s the place where you should go.
+You may need to seek protection at your local shelter until it’s safe to evacuate.

-There’s also the possibility that your family may be in different places when a flood strikes, so make sure that you go over with everyone in your family where you will rendezvous should that be the case.
+Your family may also be in different places when a flood strikes, so make sure that you discuss with everyone where you will rendezvous under different scenarios of work, school, home, etc.

-You’re going to need to have several escape routes planned out that you can take in your vehicle, in case the main roads are blocked by traffic, flooding, or debris.
-You want to get your family to higher ground to escape those risks as quickly as possible.
+You’ll need to plan several escape routes for your vehicle in case the main roadway becomes blocked by traffic, flash floods, or debris.
+You want to get your family to higher ground above flood elevation as quickly as possible to escape those risks.

 Preparing Your Home for a Flood

-If you have time to do so, there are a number of things that you need to do around your home to prepare for a flood:
+If you have time to do so, there are several things that you need to do around your home to prepare for a flood:

-1. First off, make sure that your gutters are clear of leaves and debris so that they can move the rainwater away from your home.
+1. First off, make sure that your gutters and downspouts are clear of leaves and debris so that they can move the rainwater away from your home.

-2. Remove low or hanging branches that are hovering near your home and trim your bushes.
-Unplug your appliances and set them on cement blocks, such as your water heater, washer and dryer, furnace, and refrigerator.
+2. Remove low-hanging branches hovering near your home and trim your bushes.
+Unplug your appliances and set them on cement blocks if possible if home flooding is imminent.
+That would include your water heater, washer and dryer, furnace, freezer, and refrigerator.
+Make sure basement drains are clear.

-5. You also need to unplug everything else that’s electrical and move them to the highest point in your home to keep them from being water damaged.
+4. If you get a flood warning from agencies like the National Weather Service, you must also unplug everything electrical.
+Then take these things TVs, computers, monitors, sound systems, and move them to the highest point in your home to keep them from being water-damaged.
 Also, move any of your valuables and furniture upstairs to the highest point in your home.

-6. If you have any fuel or water tanks out in the garage, find some way to tie or chain them down.
+5. If you have any fuel or water tanks in the garage, find some way to tie or chain them down.

 Flood Supplies You Will Need